Information-Theoretic Limits of Quantum Learning via Data Compression: Introduction

+In this work, we establish rigorous bounds on the role of data in quantum machine learning, with applications to several fundamental learning problems.
+Our results also reveal a surprising connection to the security of delegated quantum computation.

-First, we show that the quantum sample complexity and the classical sample complexity of the class of arbitrary functions under the Zipf distribution are equal, up to polylogarithmic factors.
-Moreover, we strengthen the security guarantee of the delegation protocol introduced in \cite{mantri_flow_2017}, bounding the probability that server reconstruct an approximated version of the target computation.
-Whereas we stated our bounds with respect to quantum states, the classical versions of our results can be recovered as special cases.
-Indeed, we believe that the application of our approach to classical computer science can be of independent interest.
+First, we show that the quantum sample complexity and the classical sample complexity of the class of arbitrary functions under Zipf's distribution are equal, up to poly-logarithmic factors.
+Second, we lower bound the required size of quantum data required for approximately learning linear functions, thereby establishing the optimality of previous approaches requiring $\mathcal{O}(n)$ input qubits~\cite{caro2020quantum}.
+Finally, we strengthen the security guarantee of the delegation protocol introduced in Ref.~\cite{mantri_flow_2017}, bounding the probability that server reconstruct an approximated version of the target computation.

-Despite these practical applications, our major contribution is conceptual: our tools contribute to bridge the gap between information theory, machine learning and delegated computation, and they could ignite further advancement in the future.
+Our results suggest that lossy data compression provides a powerful framework for unifying concepts from information theory, machine learning, and delegated computation, with the potential to drive further advances in all three areas.